Steps To Transfer WhatsApp From iPhone To Android

 - You will be able to see WhatsApp messages from iPhone.

-Once completed, now you have a local backup file of WhatsApp chats and media on your Android phone.
+Once completed, now you have a local backup file of WhatsApp messages and media on your Android phone.
 Do you remember earlier till 2.18.248 version of WhatsApp, it used to search for local backup on your phone?
 However, now it is not the case.

 After this step, you will get this WhatsApp screen

-Step 5: Get Your WhatsApp Messages & Media Files On Your Android
+5. Get Your WhatsApp Messages & Media Files On Your Android